matzsoft/kakuro/README.md

 A number above the diagonal is the across clue for the empty cells to the right.
 A number below the diagonal is the down clue for the empty cells below.
 # What is the kakuro app?
-The kakuro app is currently a graphical editor for kakuro puzzles.
+The kakuro app is a graphical editor and solver for kakuro puzzles.
 It reads and writes .kkr files.
 A .kkr file is a plain text format for representing a single kakuro puzzle.
 You can open a .kkr file or create a new one.
 The corresponding puzzle is displayed graphically.
 One of the puzzle cells is highlighted as the selected cell.
 You can move the selection to a different cell.
 You can add and delete cells.
 You can also make changes to the selected cell.
 Once satisfied you can save the puzzle to disk.
 There are also tools to help you catch mistakes.
+Once your puzzle is correctly entered, you can display the solution.
 # How do I use the kakuro app?
 The kakuro app is a traditional MacOS document based app.
 As such, you can have multiple windows open each with its own kakuro puzzle.
 The file menu is pretty much as you would expect with a couple of exceptions detailed below.